 - Why you need to know about different types of funding and investors

 - Different types of venture capital schemes:

 - Background to EIS, SEIS, SITR and VCT investment schemes

-- The difference between individual investing and investing via a Venture Capital fund
+- What’s the difference between individual investing and investing via a Venture Capital Trust?

 - Conditions imposed on individual investors